Schumer wields leverage and a flip phone against Trump

 Emboldened by their newfound leverage, Democrats are now looking at areas where they can unite against some policies and perhaps win some GOP support on issues such as prescription drug prices, administration oversight or protecting special counsel Robert Mueller’s investigation into Russian interference in the 2016 election.

-With the television cameras rolling, Trump said in an exchange with Schumer that he would “take the mantle” and own the shutdown.
+With the television cameras rolling the next day at the White House, Trump said in an exchange with Schumer that he would “take the mantle” and own the shutdown.
 Schumer can be seen trying to hold back a smile.

 A short while later Schumer arrived back at the Capitol for a private lunch with Democratic senators.
 They, too, were stunned.